jorix/OL-FeaturePopups/README.md

  * Can display data when a layer is loaded.
  * Force *hover popups* to follow the cursor **done**!.
  * Shows *select popups* where the cursor is pressed (except for a single point) **done**!
  * Unify behaviors **done**!
-Must use new "mode" "selectOptions" "hoverOptions" ans "boxSelectionOptions" properties supporting multiple behaviors.
+Must use new "mode" "selectOptions" "hoverOptions" and "boxSelectionOptions" properties to support multiple behaviors.
  * Common interface for popups **done**!
  * Better manage auto-size on OpenLayers popups.